josh-feldman/multi-robot-mapping/README.md

 nvidia@nvidia-tegra: ~/buildJetsonTx2Kernel-master$ sudo ./copyImage.sh
 ```

 4. Restart the Jetson via `sudo reboot -h now`.
 Once it comes back online, verify that the kernel changes were successful by running the command `ls /dev`.
-Look for **"ttyACM0"** and **"ttyUSB0"** to ensure teh ACM and CP210 ports are enabled.
+Look for **"ttyACM0"** and **"ttyUSB0"** to ensure the ACM and CP210 ports are enabled.

 5. If using a USB Wifi adapter, plug in the adapter and try to connect to Wifi.
 If the network connections window shows "Ralink 802.11 n WLAN, Device not ready", run the following commands:
 ```console